LeVraiArdox/ext-capture/README.md

 I did this because Quickshell's `ScreencopyView` uses hyprland protocols and I wanted a more portable solution.
 This demo supports Hyprland tho.

+> [!IMPORTANT]
+> This is a side project, don't expect it to be stable

 ## Protocols used

 | Protocol | Role |